gbarello/CPCLibriSpeech/README.md

 Recurrent | 97.2% | 99.9%
 Feedforward | 37.5% | 52.6%

-Here is a sample t-SNE plot of a default run using this repo (and default t-SNE parameters from sklearn):
+Here is a sample t-SNE plot of a default run using this repo (and default t-SNE parameters from sklearn).
+It is created using only 18 speakers (10\% of the 360-hour dataset):

 <img src="./assets/tsne_embedding.jpg" alt="tsne embedding" width="300"/>